Septima/spatialsuite-s4/README.md

 //Adressesøgning i DAWA
 // minimumShowCount: How many adresses should always be shown
+// showMinimumOnBlank: Should the minimum count also be shown on blank?
-dawasearcher: {enabled: true, info: true, print: true, minimumShowCount: 3},
+dawasearcher: {enabled: true, info: true, print: true, minimumShowCount: 3, showMinimumOnBlank: true},

 //Geodatastyrelsen-geosearch
 // Full set of geosearcher targets is: [kommuner', 'matrikelnumre', 'opstillingskredse', 'politikredse', 'postdistrikter', 'regioner', 'retskredse', 'sogne']